ooples/pine_script_docs/source/appendix/Pine_compilation_errors.rst

     sym(p) =>  // no security call on this line
         request.security(syminfo.tickerid, p, close)
     plot(sym('D'))  // (2) one indirect call to security
-    plot(sym('W'))  // (3) another one indirect call to security
+    plot(sym('W'))  // (3) another indirect call to security

-    request.security(syminfo.tickerid, timeframe.period, open)  // result of this line is never used, and will be optimized-out
+    request.security(syminfo.tickerid, timeframe.period, open)  // result of this line is never used, and will be optimized out